‘One Punch Man’ Season 2, Episode 3 Recap, Spoilers: Saitama Knocks Out God-Level Threat Garou With One Hit

 As a matter of fact, Bang asked his older brother Bomb to help him eliminate Garou.
 Like Bang, Bomb is also a master of the Fist of Whirling Wing Slashing Steel.
 However, before they find the “Human Monster,” he might have already beaten more than half of the heroes.
 Garou said that he needs to fight and defeat the heroes in order to complete his evolution into a monster.

-In One Punch Man Season 2 Episode 3, Garou faced several heroes including Class-C Rank 1 Mumen Raider and all the members of the Tank-top gang led by Class-S Rank 16 hero Tank-top Master.
+In One Punch Man Season 2 Episode 3, Garou faced several heroes, including Class-C Rank 1 Mumen Raider and all the members of the Tank-Top gang, led by Class-S Rank 16 hero Tank-Top Master.
 With his incredible power and speed, Tank-top Master managed to give Garou a tough time and almost killed him.
-However, when Garou decided to become more serious and use the Fist of Flowing Water Crushing Rock, he easily defeated Tank-top Master and all his subordinates, and Mumen Raider.
+However, when Garou decided to become more serious and use the Fist of Flowing Water Crushing Rock, he easily defeated Tank-Top Master and all his subordinates, and Mumen Raider.
 Charanko took the opportunity to help his master, but he proved to be no match against the “Human Monster.”

 Fans are dubbing #OnePunchMan's latest episode the best of Season 2 so far: https://t.co/W0iADVJxvT pic.twitter.com/yJtqZijwG1